-DESA News is an insider's look at the United Nations in the area of economic and social development policy.
-It is produced by the Department of Economic and Social Affairs' Communications and Information Management Service with feature articles written by DESA staff.
+UN DESA Voice is an insider's look at the United Nations in the area of economic and social development policy.
+It is produced by the Department of Economic and Social Affairs' Strategic Planning and Communications Services, with feature articles written by DESA staff.

 The Division for Social Policy and Development (DSPD) is part of the Department of Economic and Social Affairs (DESA) of the United Nations Secretariat.